Anatoli Kartayev: Biography

-Bronze prize-winner of the USSR championship of 1977, finalist of the Cup of the USSR of 1973.
-In team Kartayev won back 16 seasons, hammered 214 washers.
+He was a bronze prize winner of the USSR championship of 1977, and was a finalist of the Cup of the USSR of 1973.

-Kartayev was attracted in the second national team of the USSR for which played more than 20 matches, hammered 15 washers.

-Kartayev trained hockey teams the "Metallurgist" (Chelyabinsk) (1984–87), "Motorist" (Karagandy) (1989 — 1991), "Traktor" (Chelyabinsk), worked in China and Yugoslavia.
+Kartayev trained the hockey teams the Metallurgist (Chelyabinsk) (1984–87), Motorist (Karagandy) (1989 — 1991), Traktor (Chelyabinsk), worked in China and Yugoslavia.

-From 1996 to 2002 Kartayev headed Federation of hockey of Chelyabinsk Oblast.
+From 1996 to 2002 Kartayev headed the federation of hockey of Chelyabinsk Oblast.

-Kartayev was the head coach of hockey club "Kazakhmys" (Satbayev, Kazakhstan) (October 2003-December 1, 2007).
+Kartayev was the head coach of hockey club Kazakhmys (Satbayev, Kazakhstan) from October 2003 until December 1, 2007.

-Together with "Kazakhmys" became the champion of Kazakhstan in a season 2005/06.
-In 2007 worked as the head coach of the national team of Kazakhstan.
+Together with Kazakhmys he became the champion of Kazakhstan in the 2005–06 season.
+In 2007 he worked as the head coach of the national team of Kazakhstan.

-Now Kartayev works as the trainer in Kopeysk.

-It is awarded by a medal "For valorous work.
-In commemoration of the 100 anniversary since the birth of V. I. Lenin".

-Kartayev am married.
-Two sons: Dmitry (grandson hockey player Vladislav) and Pavel (radio host NASHE - radio).